HumBug-Mosquito/MozzBNN/Docs/legacy_database.md

 ## Jupyter notebook documentation

-The notebook is split into three themes: data i/o, data filtering and label conversion, and classification and evaluation.
+The notebook is split into three themes:
+* Data i/o, data filtering and label conversion
+* Classification
+* Evaluation.

 Please see the notebook for the latest documentation on why certain label conversion is necessary for a particular experiment.